unwarysage06/CMSC_447_Assignment1/README.md

  Then to run the Database on web browser go to this link:  http://localhost/phpmyadmin/

- Then Click on School database in order to access the tables of the database:

- If student database doesn't exist create a database named student(neccessary for the code to work)
+Then it is important to create a new database called 'School' for the project to work

  ![DataBase](images/Database.png)